 Items that need time and thought to answer can make the survey feel like a much larger effort to take for employees, especially when they have to re-answer them regularly.
 You should avoid having more than 2 or 3 open-ended items on any pulse survey.
 Interrogate every open-ended item on your survey and ask: Do you really need to include them?
 If so, do you need them every time period?

 Avoid items that are unlikely to have changed

 This often gets overlooked.
-Do you need to ask your employees if they are proud of their organisation every month, or even every quarter?
+Do you need to ask your employees if they are proud of their organization every month, or even every quarter?
 How likely do you think that their attitude on this topic is going to have changed since the last time you asked?
 These types of items are unlikely to change month to month, so people may become bored being repeatedly asked about it, and in time disengage from taking the survey.
 Items which are closely linked to actions you’re taking in the business on the other hand, should be asked every time.
-For example you may be rolling out a new training program – asking employees every month whether they feel they have the right training to be successful is useful because you can track the progress of the roll-out.
+For example, you may be rolling out a new training program – asking employees every month whether they feel they have the right training to be successful is useful because you can track the progress of the roll-out.

 Avoid using any forced-response items

 Forced-response questions (i.e. questions which are mandatory to answer) can make a survey feel too difficult to bother completing.
 Employees who can’t move on through a questionnaire without having to go back and answer all the highlighted items are likely to feel frustrated, annoyed and more reluctant to engage next time.

 Anchor it to a specific time period

 By referring the survey back to a specific time period, say, the last month or quarter, your employees will respond based on that period, and will appreciate a pulse surveys relevance moving forward.
 It will help each pulse feel fresh, rather than create confusion about having to answer the same questions again.

 Make the pulse part of your business as usual